-Extruded polystyrene (EPS), generally called Styrofoam, a Dow Chemical Company trademark, is NOT RECYCLABLE anywhere in Northwest Indiana.
+Expanded polystyrene (EPS), generically called Styrofoam, which is actually a Dow Chemical Company trademark, is NOT RECYCLABLE anywhere in Northwest Indiana.

 Many people believe that because it is a type of plastic, they can place it in their curbside recycling bins/totes or in our drop-off recycling containers; however, it is a major contaminant for the facilities that sort your recyclables, among its many other shortcomings.

 There is no market for the material in this area and in many areas of the U.S., so few companies want it enough to buy it to make something else out of it.
 Placing it in your recyclables means it either ends up baled with materials being sold, causing contamination, or it’s landfilled at an additional cost to the sorting facility, a cost that gets passed on to the residents.